Illinois hospitals need more state funding

 Northeastern is the longest federally designated Hispanic-Serving Institution in the Midwest.
 We’re one of the top regional public universities in social mobility, demonstrating that when our students graduate, they move up the socioeconomic ladder.
 And we’re putting the pieces in place to overcome challenges that have come with declining enrollment and revenue.

-The ratified agreement with UPI Local 4100, the union that represents Northeastern’s faculty, advisors, and librarians, means that students can get the support they need without disruption while faculty and staff can count on annual pay increases for the next four years and other resources and support laid out in the agreement.
+The ratified agreement with UPI Local 4100, the union that represents Northeastern’s faculty, advisers and librarians, means students can get the support they need without disruption, while faculty and staff can count on annual pay increases for the next four years and other resources and support laid out in the agreement.

 Though the strong shifts in university leadership and investment in our faculty will ultimately benefit our students, it is only sustainable if the state does its part.